amirhhashemi/tiptap-text-direction/README.md

 | ----------------------- | -------------------- | ------------------- |
 | setTextDirection("ltr") | `Ctrl` + `Alt` + `l` | `Cmd` + `Alt` + `l` |
 | setTextDirection("rtl") | `Ctrl` + `Alt` + `r` | `Cmd` + `Alt` + `r` |

+## Notes

+- Direction detection is based on content-based, but the resulting `dir` value is explicit and stable.
+- Manual overrides always take precedence over auto-detection.
+- This extension is safe to use with server-side rendering.